mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getOptions**

-This call is needed in order to make custom requests to the server.
+Get the client options to make requests to the server.
+Use this to create your own custom requests.

 ```javascript
   getOptions(options: Options) {